philiponions/MyFriends/README.md

 ## Why did I make this?
 I thought this was a good introduction for learning React Native.
 The idea was, I tend to forget details like phone numbers and addresses for my friends.
 So I wanted to build an application that stores this information for you.
-I also wanted it to grab this information in a convenient way, so I also wanted to add a clipboard feature.
+I also wanted it to grab this information in a convenient way, so I wanted to add a clipboard feature.
-With an idea like this I thought it was small, but challenging enough for me to really learn the process of creating apps with react native.
+With an idea like this I thought the scope would be small, yet provide me with enough challenge to learn a lot of things about React Native.
 I built the whole thing from scratch as I did not watch any tutorials.
 I did read an article on Medium on how to make a basic todo list, but that was pretty much it.
 ## Features I made: